GEM-benchmark/NL-Augmenter/README.md

 # NL-Augmenter 🦎 → 🐍

 The NL-Augmenter is a collaborative effort intended to add transformations of datasets dealing with natural language.
 Transformations augment text datasets in diverse ways, including: randomizing names and numbers, changing style/syntax, [paraphrasing](https://aclanthology.org/J13-3001.pdf), KB-based paraphrasing ... and whatever creative augmentation you contribute.
 We invite submissions of transformations to this framework by way of GitHub pull request.

+<b>Paper accepted at NEJLT 2023 [here](https://nejlt.ep.liu.se/article/view/4725/3874). </b>

 The framework organizers can be contacted at nl-augmenter@googlegroups.com.